How a Password Manager Shields macOS Users from Cyber Attacks

 How It Works

-The malware uses fake pop-up dialogs to trick victims into entering their passwords, including MetaMask credentials.
-It then stores the stolen data in the /Users/Shared/NW directory before transmitting it to a command-and-control server.
+The malware uses fake pop-up dialogs to convince the victims to insert their passwords, including MetaMask credentials.
+First, it saves the stolen data to the /Users/Shared/NW directory before sending it to a command-and-control server.

 Read More: How IOCONTROL Malware Threatens US: Tips for Malware Safety